Michaelmas: Modern observances

 In the City of London, Michaelmas is the day when the new Lord Mayor of London is elected, in the Common Hall.

 In Mifflin County, Pennsylvania, Michaelmas has been observed since 1786 as Goose Day.
 Local tradition holds that eating goose on 29 September will bring prosperity.
-The good-luck goose connection comes from Queen Elizabeth I, who was said to be eating goose on Michaelmas in 1588 when she received news that her royal navy defeated the Spanish Armada.
 The Juniata River Valley began celebrating this version of Michaelmas when a Pennsylvania Dutchman named Andrew Pontius moved his family to neighboring Snyder County to farm.
 When his farm prospered, he decided to hire a tenant farmer to help.
 On his way to Lancaster to hire a German immigrant, he stopped in Harrisburg for the night where he met a young Englishman named Archibald Hunter, who was offered the job.
 The contract that was drawn for employment contained a clause specifying their accounts were to be settled each year on the traditional day to do so, 29 September.
 When that day came, Hunter appeared at Pontius' door with his accounts and a goose, explaining that in England, eating a goose on 29 September brought good luck.
 The tradition spread to nearby Lewistown, Pennsylvania, where it is still honored today with many local restaurants and civics groups offering goose dinners, local festivals, and other county-wide activities.
 In honor of the holiday, painted fiberglass goose statues can be found throughout the county all year long.